When contractors are engaged via an intermediary or a recruitment agency, selecting the right pricing model can be a tricky problem.

 Unrealistic – A fixed price model can create cash flow issues for the end contractor who may have no other income stream.

-Less accountability – A true fixed price arrangement can cause a lack of regular reporting on part of the end contractor (as they own the scope of work).
+Less accountability – A truly fixed price arrangement can cause a lack of regular reporting on part of the end contractor (as they own the scope of work).
 This can create ancillary problems in other dependent parts of the project.

-When to use Fixed pricing:
+When should you use Fixed pricing?

 There are credible alternatives to paying a contractor a day rate!
-Interestingly, many organisations seeking professional services specify that they prefer one type of billing over the other.

 We believe it may be best to break the job into regular and milestone-based parts and have a regular retainer payment along with stages payments for goal-orientated work.

 This is now part of our standard offering of intermediary services where we are supplying outside-IR35 services through our network of subcontractors.
-See our How We Work page for further information.